 ORLEANS PARISH

-Properties in the French Quarter and Downtown Development District should place their trees curbside before 4 a.m. on Jan.
-11, 2024.
-This will be the only day for tree pick in the French Quarter.
+Residents in the French Quarter and Downtown Development District should place their trees on the curb by 4 a.m. on Jan.
+9.

 Only natural, unflocked trees that are free of tree stands and all trimmings (decorations, ornaments, tinsel and lights) will be collected for recycling.
 Flocked, artificial trees, trees in bags or trees with unremoved trimmings will be collected with garbage and transported to the landfill.
 Trees are not to be placed on the neutral grounds, as this delays the collection process.